ahoymarcus/nextjs-myjs-tech-blog/articles/software-architecture-patterns-overview-2022-02-18.md

 -	[What is a client-server architecture? from W3 School](https://www.w3schools.in/what-is-client-server-architecture/)
 -	[An introduction to REST architecture from Red Hat](https://www.redhat.com/en/blog/rest-architecture)

+- Read more about the practical use of servers in this article:
+- `Concepts and Types fo Servers - Overview` [⁵]

 ### The Controller-Responder Patter